Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment: Introduction

 \section{Introduction}

-Comprehending molecular structure and related knowledge is pivotal in scientific investigations spanning diverse fields, including chemistry, drug discovery, and materials science \citep{quantumchemistry}.
-Recent advancements in artificial intelligence and machine learning have yielded promising outcomes for molecule-based tasks such as retrosynthesis \citep{retroxpert} and drug discovery \citep{quantumchemistry}.
-The majority of these studies \citep{smiles1, graph1, graph2, 3D1, 3D2} concentrate on the molecular structure, such as SMILES strings, molecular graphs, and geometric structures.
+Comprehending molecular structure and related knowledge is pivotal in scientific investigations spanning diverse fields, including chemistry, drug discovery, and materials science~\citep{quantumchemistry}.
+Recent advancements in artificial intelligence have yielded promising outcomes for molecule-based tasks such as retrosynthesis \citep{retroxpert} and drug discovery \citep{quantumchemistry}.
+The majority of these studies \citep{smiles1, graph1, graph2, 3D1, 3D2} concentrate solely on the molecular structure, such as SMILES strings, molecular graphs, and geometric structures.
 They learn molecular representations under supervised signals such as toxicity level and drug activity.
-However, this type of supervised learning requires extensive and costly labeling of pre-defined categories, hindering its adoption for unseen categories and tasks.
+However, this supervised learning requires extensive and costly labeling of pre-defined categories, limiting the application of previous methods to unseen categories and tasks.

 Fortunately, compared to task-specific labeled data, textual descriptions of molecules are fairly abundant.
 These descriptions can be found in chemical database annotations, research papers in chemistry and biology, and drug instruction sheets \citep{moleculestm}, providing general information on molecular usage, efficacy, chemical properties, and even detailed insights into specific functional groups and chemical moieties \citep{pubchem}.
 Hence, several studies explore molecular structures along with their corresponding descriptions.
-MoleculeSTM \citep{moleculestm} and MoMu \citep{momu} align the whole molecular graphs with their textual descriptions employing a contrastive learning approach as shown in Figure~\ref{coarse-fine}(a).
+MoleculeSTM \citep{moleculestm} and MoMu \citep{momu} align the whole molecular graphs with their textual descriptions employing a contrastive learning approach, as shown in Figure~\ref{coarse-fine}(a).
 MolCA \citep{molca} further utilizes a cross-modal projector to map the graph embedding space to the input space of the language model.
 In this way, these studies reduce the reliance on task-specific labels.

 However, these approaches primarily focus on the overall structure of the molecule level, failing to capture fine-grained knowledge of the sub-molecule level, such as functional groups.
 A natural tool to model sub-molecular structures is the motif \citep{mgssl}, which refers to frequently recurring, significant subgraphs within molecular graphs.
 Motifs often play a key role in determining the properties of the whole molecular graph \citep{mgssl}, and motif-level knowledge is frequently depicted in textual descriptions.
 As shown in Figure~\ref{coarse-fine}(b), a benzene ring indicating aromaticity property is reflected by the mention of ``aromatic'', and a carboxyl group is reflected by its name ``carboxyl'' in the description, revealing a fine-grained matching between motifs and texts.